STAR TREK:

 Also copying a pattern from the less successful "City on the Edge of Forever", it is unclear exactly how the impact of Sisko and Bashir's presence in the rioting situation can so impact the course of history such that Starfleet no longer exists.
 I'd sooner believe that perhaps a slightly less friendly version of Starfleet might be the logical extension of their version of history, perhaps with a different name, and easily with its headquarters in a different major Earth city.
 Having it not exist at all is going a bit too far to be believable.

 But where this story is miles ahead of "City on the Edge of Forever" is in the human story created for Sisko, Bashir, and Dax.
-Sisko in particular gets good heroic involvement, and can keep his actions focused on his principles for the most part.
-The caveats are in using terrorism even if for a good cause, and in falsely borrowing Gabriel Bell's name.
+Sisko in particular gets decent heroic involvement, trying to save/protect lives on all sides and defuse tensions, and can keep his actions focused on his principles for the most part.
+The caveats are in using and/or getting involved in terrorism in any way, shape or form, even if for a good cause, and in falsely borrowing Gabriel Bell's name.
 Bell's actions may need to be duplicated, but it is unclear how this is any better than having Sisko use his own name.

 Destiny